Colours Of Pushkar 2022

 - Street Photography shooting people dressed in vibrant clothes on the streets of Pushkar.

 - For photographers, it is an unparallel & unforgettable experience to capture the vibrancy of the entire state of Rajasthan in one place.
 The frame captures the culture, religious legacy, rural flavour and rustic core natural beauty.

-- Shooting tribal portraits of the beautiful old aged people will add a very good collection in your portfolio.
+- Shooting tribal portraits of beautiful old aged people will add a very good collection to your portfolio.

 History of Pushkar